The Wellington Festival is Planning a Mass Musical Disruption Across Cuba Street

 Since its establishment in 2015, CubaDupa has been a festival of creative people, a time to connect ideas and experiences, and a weekend that defines community through music and performing arts.
 For the 2020 CubaDupa, the free celebration takes things to the next level with its most ambitious project yet—a mass musical performance called CubaSonic.

 Imagine almost 500 musicians lined from one end of Cuba Street to the other.
 Add to them a dozen conductors and an overhead array of speakers that will direct surround sound across the site.
 Throw in a locally-invented Tesla coil that can be played like a keyboard and shoots lightning into its surrounding.
+Add major support from Creative New Zealand, Victoria University of Wellington, and local arts supporters.
 Finally, add a bespoke score written for this CubaDupa mass performance zone by leading New Zealand composer John Psathas, and that begins to describe the CubaSonic experience.

 “The inspiration for this mass musical disruption came a few years ago when John Psathas was exploring the festival environments, contemplating the possibility of uniting the entire site through one big beautiful music performance,” says CubaDupa Director Gerry Paul.
 “He wondered what it would be like to unify everybody through a creative performance and give the audience an experience that spanned the entire festival—and the idea for CubaSonic was born.”

-The immense scale of this event, and Psathas’ unprecedented vision, will become reality thanks to some of Aotearoa’s leading music institutions, including Orchestra Wellington, New Zealand Symphony Orchestra, Royal New Zealand Air Force Band, The Nudge, Boat, synthesiser genius Leo Coghini, and 250 Batucada drummers from across the country.
+The immense scale of this event, and Psathas’s unprecedented vision, will become reality thanks to some of Aotearoa’s leading music institutions, including Orchestra Wellington, New Zealand Symphony Orchestra, Royal New Zealand Air Force Band, The Nudge, Boat, synthesizer genius Leo Coghini, and 250 Batucada drummers from across the country.

 In development since 2015, CubaSonic will be performed once each day during the 28 and 29 March 2002 festival.
 The project involves the formation of a new kind of mass mass music-making ensemble, over 60 speakers and overhead soundtrack spread across multiple city blocks, and a range of new technical challenges and production costs.
 The ongoing development has been funded by Creative New Zealand and other generous festival partners.